Last updated: October 18th, 2023

 Be sure to stop by Melting Pot Myrtle Beach for some of the best food in town, and don’t leave without strolling the 1.2 mile-long oceanfront boardwalk.

-🚗 How to get there: 30 mins by car from Honolulu, HI
+🚗 How to get there: 2 hours by car from Portland, OR

 Explored by Claire of Stoked To Travel